Challenges and goals

 - Comité 21

-SNCF Réseau also a member of the Linear Infrastructure and Biodiversity Club (CILB) and plays a role in national governance through France’s National Biodiversity Committee (CNB) and the Foundation for Research on Biodiversity (FRB).
+Our subsidiary SNCF Réseau is a member of the Linear Infrastructure and Biodiversity Club (CILB) and plays a role in national governance through France’s National Biodiversity Committee (CNB) and the Foundation for Research on Biodiversity (FRB).